HemingwayLee/cloud-cheatsheet/cloud-applying/README.md

 # Proposal
 ## Overview
-- Develop and deploy a PoC webapp project and a open data project to Azure
+- Develop and deploy a PoC project (might not be webapp) and a open data project to Azure

 ## Technology Summary
-- Python, Django, Postgresql, ReactJs, Azure, Git, ...
+- Python, Django, Postgresql, ReactJs, Azure, Git, and others ...

 ## Return on Investment (ROI) Estimation
 - Cost